 Are administrative costs, including rate-case expenses, and research and development costs allocated consistent with 16 TAC § 25.181(i)?

-How are the evaluation, measurement, and verification costs assigned to the rate classes, and is the assignment consistent with PURA § 39.905 and 16 TAC § 25.181?
+If applicable, how are the evaluation, measurement, and verification costs assigned to the rate classes, and is the assignment consistent with PURA § 39.905 and 16 TAC § 25.181?

 Are any under- or over-recovered EECRF costs allocated to the rate classes consistent with 16 TAC § 25.181(f)(2)?